sanic-org/sanic/guide/content/en/guide/basics/app.md

-.. tip:: Important
+    .. note:: Important

         It is important to remember that you are passing the *class* not an instance of the class.

 .. column::